 FHA loans can be used to purchase a rehab “fixer-upper” property.
 FHA will allow you to borrow up to $50,000 to pay for repairs after you own the home.

 Another advantage of an FHA loan is that it is assumable, which means if you want to sell your home, the new buyer can take over your loan.
 In the past, as interest rates decreased over time, most people weren’t interested in assuming someone else’s loan.
-However, in a time when interest rates are a record low, rates only have one direction to go.
-Up!
+However, in a time when interest rates are a record low, rates are likely to go up.
 In a few years, having an assumable loan could turn out to be a distinct advantage.

-Just as it was during the great depression, the FHA Insured loan program is helping Americans to regain the American dream of home ownership in these tough times.
+Just as it was designed to do in its inception during great depression, the FHA Insured loan program is helping Americans achieve the American dream of home ownership..

 How To Apply For An FHA Home Loan